victorzottmann/hospital-system/README.md

 # Hospital Management System

-A simple command-line-based program to manage a hospital system.
+A simple command-line-based program writtent in `C#` and `.NET 6.0` to manage a hospital system.

 ## How to run the program